MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 ### Cross train multiple LUIS and QnA Maker models

-Cross training a bot with both LUIS and QnA Maker models enables global interruptions as described previously in [LUIS to LUIS cross training](#luis-to-luis-cross-training).
+Cross training a bot with both LUIS and QnA Maker models improves on global interruptions as described previously in [LUIS to LUIS cross training](#luis-to-luis-cross-training).
 This also applies to QnA Maker.
 For example:

 - When the root dialog's LUIS model is cross trained with the root dialog's QnA Maker model, the command creates the `DeferToRecognizer_qna` intent in RootDialog.lu, with all questions listed as utterances.
 - Next, when the root dialog's child is cross trained, it picks up those intents and in turn passes them to its child dialog and this continues until there are no more child dialogs.